Islamic State says 'Schweppes bomb' used to bring down Russian plane

 Russia, an ally of Syrian President Bashar al-Assad, launched air strikes against opposition groups in Syria including Islamic State, on Sept.
 30.

-Since the attacks on Paris, both Russia and France have stepped up the tempo of air strikes.

-The downed aircraft, an Airbus A321 operated by Metrojet, had been carrying Russian holidaymakers from the Egyptian resort to St Petersburg when it broke up over Sinai.
+The downed aircraft had been carrying Russian holidaymakers from the Egyptian resort to St Petersburg when it broke up over Sinai.

-On Tuesday, Russian President Vladimir Putin vowed to hunt down those responsible for blowing up the plane and offered a $50 million reward for information leading to those responsible.
+On Tuesday, Russian President Vladimir Putin vowed to hunt down those responsible and offered a $50 million reward for information leading to the perpetrators.

-"We will find them anywhere on the planet and punish them," Putin said of the plane bombers at a somber Kremlin meeting.
+"We will find them anywhere on the planet and punish them," Putin said at a sombre Kremlin meeting.

 Alexander Bortnikov, the head of Russia's FSB security service, said traces of foreign-made explosive had been found on fragments of the downed plane and on passengers' personal belongings.
 He said the bomb probably contained around 1 kilogram (2.2 pounds) of TNT.